 Part of the Gingko Workshop Series: Arab Spring — 10 Years On:

-The Jordan Workshop is an online workshop with participants aged between 20 and 40 from Jordan discussing the Arab Uprisings and its impact on their lives.
+The Jordan Workshop was an online workshop with participants aged between 20 and 40 from Jordan discussing the Arab Uprisings and its impact on their lives.

-This workshop is part of the Gingko Workshop Series and aims to provide a platform for young Arabs to express their hopes and disappointments about the process of political change unfolding in the WANA region since 2010.
-Small groups of young adults from Arab countries are invited to reflect on how they have experienced political change—or lack thereof—and its implications on their lives.
+This workshop was part of the Gingko Workshop Series and aimed to provide a platform for young Arabs to express their hopes and disappointments about the process of political change unfolding in the WANA region since 2010.
+Small groups of young adults from Arab countries were invited to reflect on how they have experienced political change—or lack thereof—and its implications on their lives.

-The Jordan Workshop examines new forms of citizenry among Jordanians and new opportunities for entrepreneurship and activism.
-It explores forms of engagement through media platforms, new and old, and if/how this engagement creates new networks for young Jordanians.
-It will investigate the impact of the Coronavirus pandemic and the associated economic crisis on career plans.
-The workshop also discusses the impact of the refugee response on perceptions about Jordan’s history and its future.
+The Jordan Workshop examined new forms of citizenry among Jordanians and new opportunities for entrepreneurship and activism.
+It explored forms of engagement through media platforms, new and old, and if/how this engagement creates new networks for young Jordanians.
+It investigated the impact of the Coronavirus pandemic and the associated economic crisis on career plans.
+The workshop also discussed the impact of the refugee response on perceptions about Jordan’s history and its future.

-The workshop is conducted virtually on Zoom at 4pm on 29 May 2021.
-The workshop will be recorded and released as a podcast.
-The session language is English.
+The workshop was conducted virtually on Zoom at 4pm on 29 May 2021.
+It was recorded and released as a podcast which can be listened to here: